 Classes at EYT cost 550 euros per year.
 The fees are paid in two instalments: first half in October, second half in February.
-On top of this, there will be a small production levy of 50 euros in September (which helps pay for theatre hire and costume costs) and the exam fee for LAMDA exams in February (between 50 and 110 euros, depending on the grade of the exam).
+On top of this, there will be a small production levy of 50 euros in September (which helps pay for theatre hire and costume costs) and the exam fee for LAMDA exams for those who wish to take them in February (between 50 and 110 euros, depending on the grade of the exam).

 ARE THERE ANY DISCOUNTS FOR MULTIPLE CHILDREN?